DaniyalAfzaal/ProYouTubers-Dubbing-Studio/Modal_cells.md

 CELL 3:
+# GPU configuration - Customize GPU type and timeouts
+# Available GPU types: "T4", "L4", "A10G", "A100" (check Modal pricing for costs)
-# L4 GPU configuration for 5-7x faster processing
+GPU_TYPE = "L4"  # Change to "T4" for cheaper, "A100" for faster

 with modal.enable_output():
     # Build secrets list - add DeepL if configured
     secrets_list = [hf_secret]